General Studies diploma

 If a UFV Placement Test or Upgrading and University Preparation (UUP) assessment score is

-required, please make arrangements to write it early in the year.
+required, please make arrangements to write the assessments early in the year.

-2. Upon admission to UFV, you will be provided with registration information.
+2. Upon admission to UFV, students will be provided with registration information.

-You should contact a Student Services educational advisor if you require
+Please contact a Student Services educational advisor for

 3. For students under 19 years of age, admission is conditional upon B.C.

 secondary school graduation.
 Proof of graduation is due at the end of the first